secure-rm/core/README.md

 ### "WARN Too many open files, cannot ...:"

-Don't worry, you've just submited too much file for Node.
+Don't worry, you've just submitted too much file for Node.
 The tool will retry 3 times to ensure the task succeeded.
 While you don't get an error, the tool can handle this issue.